Creating A React App in 2026 is EASY with Vite

 Prerequisites

-Now after installing Node.js, let’s confirm that it’s indeed installed by opening our terminal and typing
+After running the command or downloading the binary, let’s confirm that it’s indeed installed by opening our terminal, and typing

 node --version

-If a message like this appears after running the command, then it means that Node.js is succesfully installed on your system.
+If a message that looks like this appears after running the command, then congratulations—Node.js is successfully installed.

 Setting Up Vite

-Next, let’s visit the Vite website, click on get started, then scroll down until you find this command.
+Head over to the Vite website, hit get started, and scroll down until you find this command.

 npm create vite@latest

-So you can either copy this npm command and run it straight away or install pnpm globally using this command
+So you can either copy this npm command and run it straight away or install pnpm globally:

 pnpm create vite@latest